Vonng/pigsty/docs/v-pgsql.md

 > Use the [PGSQL Playbook](p-pgsql.md), [l-deployPGSQL](d-pgsql.md) cluster to adjust the cluster state to the state described in the [ PGSQL config](v-pgsql.md).

-You need to express the database requirements to pigsty through config.
+You need to express the database requirements to pigsty through the config.
 Pigsty provides 100+ parameters for a complete description of a PostgreSQL cluster.
-However, users usually only need to care about individual parameters in [identity parameters](#PG_IDENTITY) and [business objects](#PG_BUSINESS): the former expresses the database cluster "Who is it?
+However, users usually only need to care about individual parameters in [identity params](#PG_IDENTITY) and [business objects](#PG_BUSINESS): the former expresses the database cluster "Who is it?
 Where is it?" and the latter expresses the database "What does it look like?
 What's in it?".

-The parameters on the PostgreSQL are divided into seven main sections：
+The params on the PostgreSQL are divided into seven main sections：

-- [`PG_IDENTITY`](#PG_IDENTITY)  Defining the identity of a PostgreSQL database cluster.
+- [`PG_IDENTITY`](#PG_IDENTITY): Defining the identity of a PostgreSQL cluster.
-- [`PG_BUSINESS`](#PG_BUSINESS) :Customized cluster templates: users, databases, services, permission rules.
+- [`PG_BUSINESS`](#PG_BUSINESS): Customized cluster templates: users, databases, services, permission rules.
-- [`PG_INSTALL`](#PG_INSTALL) : Install PostgreSQL pkgs, exteand nsion plugins, prepare directory structure and tool scripts.
+- [`PG_INSTALL`](#PG_INSTALL): Install PostgreSQL pkgs, extension plugins, and prepare dir and tool scripts.
-- [`PG_BOOTSTRAP`](#PG_BOOTSTRAP) : Generate config template, pull up PostgreSQL cluster, build master-slave replication, enable connection pooling.
+- [`PG_BOOTSTRP`](#PG_BOOTSTRAP): Generate config template, pull up PostgreSQL cluster, build master-slave replication, and enable connection pooling.
-- [`PG_PROVISION`](#PG_PROVISION) : PGSQL cluster template provisioning, creating users and databases, configuring permissions role HBA, schema and extensions.
+- [`PG_PROVISION`](#PG_PROVISION): PGSQL cluster template provisioning, creating users and databases, configuring permissions role HBA, schema and extensions.
-- [`PG_EXPORTER`](#PG_EXPORTER) : PGSQL metrics exposer, database and connection pool config  monitoring component.
+- [`PG_EXPORTER`](#PG_EXPORTER): PGSQL-exporter, database, and connection pool config monitoring component.
-- [`PG_SERVICE`](#PG_SERVICE) : Expose the PostgreSQL service externally, install the load balancer HAProxy, enable VIP, and configure DNS.
+- [`PG_SERVICE`](#PG_SERVICE): Expose the PostgreSQL service externally, install the load balancer HAProxy, enable VIP, and configure DNS.

 | ID  |                              Name                               |             Section             |    Type     | Level |              Comment              |